Docs / Device Manual

 Device Manual

-Device Anatomy
+Device anatomy

 Familiarising yourself with the parts of the CollarID Mk II makes every later procedure easier — every section below references components by the names introduced here.

-CollarID Mk II with cover removed, labels pointing to the microphone and environmental sensing port, light sensor, GPS antenna, solar panel, SD card, power switch, LoRaWAN antenna, system status LED, USB-C port, and charging status LEDs
+CollarID Mk II with the cover removed, labels pointing to the microphone and environmental sensing port, light sensor, GPS antenna, solar panel, SD card, power switch, LoRaWAN antenna, system status LED, USB-C port, and charging status LEDs

 Components

-Pre-flight Checklist
+Pre-flight checklist

 Run through this list before sending a device into the field.
 Most field failures trace back to one of these items.

-Opening & Closing the Enclosure
+Opening & closing the enclosure

 Most procedures in this manual begin with removing the cover.
 Treat the polycarbonate cover and the gasket carefully — they are what make the device water resistant.